 This Pinto Beans Recipe with Ham Hocks is a true Southern Comfort Food delicacy.
 Dried pinto beans are soaked then simmered with meaty ham hocks and flavors galore reaching tender thick perfection!
-This is truly the best country meal you will ever have!
-Serve with some Chicken Gizzards, Southern Cornbread or Corn Muffins and a pot of Collard Greens or Mustard Greens for a down home meal you will absolutely love.
+This is truly the best country meal, just like Black Eyed Peas, you will ever have!
+Serve with some Chicken Gizzards, Southern Cornbread or Corn Muffins and a pot of Collard Greens or Mustard Greens for a down home meal you will absolutely love!

 A HUG THANK YOU to Aaron of The Hungry Hutch for taking over my site and sharing your recipe today!

 Hi, y’all!
 My name is Aaron Hutcherson, and I’m the blogger behind The Hungry Hutch.
 I grew up in the Midwest eating lots of soul food, which is the foundation of my cooking, but I’m also a culinary school graduate that loves to experiment with different flavors and ingredients.
 I like to share recipes that are simple to prepare and full of flavor, and this recipe for pinto beans with smoked ham hocks certainly fits the bill.